 Why we ran it: Because this is the world’s most famous sports car in its purest form.
-How much 911 do you really need?
+So how much Porsche 911 do you really need?

 Life with a Porsche 911: Month 3